 Welcome to my website!
 Here’s a bit of background about me:

 I became interested in interactive computer graphics while I was an undergraduate at UC Berkeley.
 Therefore I went to UNC Chapel Hill for my graduate studies, working on tracking for VR and doing early work in Augmented Reality.
 For my dissertation, I built the first AR system that worked (where the virtual and real stayed registered together even while the viewer moved around).
 After graduating, I joined HRL, working on various projects in Augmented Reality and visualization.

 After that, I helped start a new Nokia Research Center in Santa Monica, where I led a team that focused on generating new forms of mobile media, incorporating Augmented Reality and pervasive computing technologies.

 Currently, I lead a team in Intel Labs.
-My team designs and prototypes novel experiences and key enabling technologies to enable new forms of media.
-These technology areas include computational imaging and photography, computational displays, and head-worn displays.
+My team focuses on key enabling technologies for new forms of media including VR and AR, along with prototyping novel experiences.
+These enabling technologies include computational displays, head-worn displays, and computational imaging.
 I also advise Intel on Augmented Reality and other related technologies and experiences.